FrancisCrickInstitute/warpAnnotations/README.md

 [prefdir](https://uk.mathworks.com/help/matlab/ref/prefdir.html?searchHighlight=prefdir&s_tid=srchtitle_prefdir_1)
 to make the functionality availible in Matlab permanently.

 This section will make bigwarp functionality useable from within Matlab.
-See [here](https://uk.mathworks.com/help/matlab/matlab_external/static-path-of-java-class-path.html) formore information of adding to your static Java path.
+See [here](https://uk.mathworks.com/help/matlab/matlab_external/static-path-of-java-class-path.html) for more information of adding to your static Java path.

 ## Usage

-1. Define the scale of each dataset in `warping/data/datasets.csv`
+### Define the scale of each dataset in `warping/data/datasets.csv`

+The scale is specified in `nm` for each dimension.

-2. Define the parameters for each transformation between datasets in `warping/data/warpings.csv`
+### Define the parameters for each transformation between datasets in `warping/data/warpings.csv`

+The parameters specify the following properties:

+- The `source_` prefix refers to the dataset which will be transformed while the `target_` prefix refers to the dataset after transformation.
+- The `mag_x`, `mag_y` and `mag_z` parameters refer to the magnification of the dataset which was used, magnification refers to levels in the webknossos resolution pyramid
+- The `offset_x`, `offset_y` and `offset_z` parameters indicate the offset in voxel if only part of the dataset was used to generate the landmarks
+- The `size_x`, `size_y` and `size_z` parmaters indicate the size of the bounding box in voxel used to fit the landmarks
+- The `flip_x`, `flip_y`, `flip_z` parameters indicate whether a version of the dataset in which a certain dimension was inverted was used
+- The `landmark` parameter specifies a csv file with landmarks exported from bigwarp to be placed in the `warping/data/landmarks` folder
+- The `weight` parameter is used if a chain of transformations is to be traversed to decide which path to take by default (the one with lowest weight)

-3. Use a skeleton to test the warping bz running `warping/test_run.m`
+### Use a skeleton to test the warping by running a specific chain of transformations as exemplified in `warping/test_run.m`

+This should then warp the skeleton to the other dataset and back to the original dataset (should be indentical to the original one) as a sanity test.
+If you have specified multiple transformations you can try running multiple transformations at once as well using the `warps` function.
+Now you should be all set to transform skeletons between different webKnossos datasets as you please!

+If you have any questions please contact us [Manuel Berning](mailto:manuel.mb.berning@gmail.com) or [Carles Bosch](mailto:carles.bosch@crick.ac.uk)